MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 1. Find and click on the desired project to open the project main form.
 1. In the top ribbon bar click on the **Budget** and then select **Create budget period** from the drop-down menu.
 1. The budget period configuration dialog for the selected project will open.
 1. If an organization budget period configuration is set up, the **Fiscal start** and **Week starts on** will be taken from the organization budget period template.
-Otherwise, they will default to July and Monday.
+Otherwise, they'll default to July and Monday.
 1. The **Start year** and **Start month** will be defaulted to the project's start year and month.
 1. The **End year** and **End month** will be defaulted to the project's end year and month.
 1. You can edit the budget period configuration at the project level to meet your specific needs.